 Students who do not wish to have their information used may contact Statistics Canada to remove their identification and contact information from the national database.
 Further information on the use of this information can be obtained from Statistics Canada’s website.

-Disclosure of Personal Information to the Ministry of Advanced Education
+Disclosure of Personal Information to the Ministry of Post-Secondary Education and Future Skills

-In May and October of each year, BCIT provides student demographic information, previous education, and student enrolment information to the Ministry of Advanced Education Post-Secondary Central Data Warehouse.
+In May and October of each year, BCIT provides student demographic information, previous education, and student enrolment information to the Ministry of Post-Secondary Education and Future Skills Post-Secondary Central Data Warehouse.
 Individual students cannot be identified.
 Student names are not included, and all other student level data is encrypted.

 On an annual basis, the Ministry, on behalf of BCIT and other contributing B.C. post-secondary institutions, provides this data to the federal government’s Post-Secondary Student Information System (PSIS), a national survey used by Stats Canada to provide detailed information on enrolment and graduates of Canadian public post-secondary institutions to support policy development and planning in the field of post-secondary education.